mvidhate1/Chess/README.md

 ## Prerequisites

-For smooth and a hassle free experience, make sure you have
+For a smooth and hassle free experience, make sure you are working with
 ```
 python=3.7.6
 ```